OlGe404/minikube/README.md

   * Ensure the client works with <code>minik get pods</code>

 ## Start/Stop minikube
-After the installation, minikube will be started but it won't be added to the autostart.
+After the installation, minikube will be started but it won't be added to the autostart, unless `minikube_autostart: true` is set in the [vars.yaml](vars.yaml) file.

 To start minikube, run `minikube start`.
 To stop minikube, run `minikube stop`.